spex-xray/pyspextools/_sources/tutorials/ogip2spex.rst.txt

 OGIP2spex is a script that converts OGIP spectra and responses to SPEX format, similar to the trafo program in SPEX.

 The ogip2spex works with command-line arguments to gather all the input, contrary to trafo, which asks questions interactively.
-When pyspex is installed, the ogip2spex program can show an overview of the available command-line arguments directly from the command line::
+When pyspextools is installed, the ogip2spex program can show an overview of the available command-line arguments directly from the command line::

     ogip2spex -h